About CODART congresses, focus meetings and study trips

 - Visits to museum collections or exhibitions, some of which are organized specifically for CODART.

-- Visits behind the scenes to museum restoration studios and storages.
+- Visits behind the scenes to museum restoration studios, storages and / or private collections.

-- Receptions, a congress dinner and other opportunities for informal contact.
+- Receptions, a congress dinner and many other opportunities for informal contact.

 For the complete programs of upcoming and previous congresses, see CODART events.